 Complete Part III if the organization answered "Yes" on Form 990, Part IV, line 16.
-This means that the organization reported on Form 990, Part IX, column (A), line 3, more than \$5,000 of grants and other assistance to foreign individuals and U.S. individuals for foreign activity, in the aggregate.
+This means that the organization reported on Form 990, Part IX, column (A), line 3, more than \$5,000 of grants and other assistance to foreign individuals and U.S. individuals for the understood purpose of engaging directly or indirectly in foreign activity, in the aggregate.